1) How much is tuition to attend the Clinical Psychology Doctoral Program (Psy.D.) in Clinical Psychology at LIU Post?

 Other Current Associated Fees:

-- Required Student Health Insurance for the 2011-2012 academic year: $999.
-Students may waive this by 10/15/2011 if they have their own health insurance, but all students are required to maintain health insurance every year they are in the program.
-For the most current information on the student health insurance, click here
+Required Student Health Insurance for the 2013-2014 academic year: $1599.
+Students may waive this by 9/30/2013 if they have their own health insurance, but all students are required to maintain health insurance every year they are in the program.
+For the most current information on the student health insurance, click here.

-2) Does C.W.
-Post offer financial aid to Clinical Psychology Doctoral students?
+2) Does LIU Post offer financial aid to Clinical Psychology Doctoral students?

 Yes!
 1st, 2nd, and 3rd year students who request departmental financial aid typically receive it.
 Since tuition drops dramatically during the 4th and 5th year, we give priority to students in the first three years of the program.
 Incoming students apply for financial aid from the program when they are invited for an interview (February or March of application year).
 Current students apply for aid every year in the spring.
 Typically, aid received is carried through the first three years in the program.
 The program makes every effort to provide 4th year and above students with information on external funding opportunities.